September 17, 1960: The day when the US Nationals finals took place a week later due to a Hurricane named Donna

 Neale Fraser, from Australia, was born in 1933 in Melbourne.
 He was considered the world No 1 amateur since winning his first Grand Slam crown at Forest Hills in 1959, defeating Alex Olmedo in the final (6-3, 5-7, 6-2, 6-4).
 Beaten in the 1960 Australian Championships final by countryman Rod Laver, he took his revenge at Wimbledon, edging “Rocket” in the final (5-7, 3-6, 6-3, 8-6, 8-6).
-The Australian lefty had also claimed seven major titles in doubles.
+The Australian left-hander had also claimed seven major titles in doubles.

 The US Open (known as the US Nationals before 1968 and the start of the Open Era) was established in 1881, and, although it is the only Grand Slam to have been played every single year without an interruption since its beginning, it moved several times throughout the 20th century.
 First held in August 1881 on grass courts at the Newport Casino, on Rhode Island, the tournament moved to New York in 1915, where it was held at the West Side Tennis Club at Forest Hills.